 - Materials on African-Americans in the Fairfield area

 - Materials on women’s history in the Fairfield area

 - Materials on the history of Black Rock

 - Old Burying Ground cemetery – Google map showing some of the grave sites of historical figures

 If you are unable to conduct your research in person, or if you need in-depth assistance, you may request our research service.
-Fees for this service are $20/hour for non-members; museum members receive 10 hours of research assistance annually.
+Fees for this service are $20/hour.
 Please contact us with your research requests.

 The library provides outlets and wifi access for researchers bringing their own laptops or devices.